darrenmfw/MMM-WatchManSensit/README.md

     - `displayLastReading` – shows/hides the "Last reading:" line.
     - `displayExpectedEmpty` – shows/hides the "Expected empty:" line.
   - These flags default to true if not set.
+- **Custom Width Configuration:**
+  - A new `width` property is available in the module configuration.
+The default is `"auto"`, which means the module will automatically adapt to the container defined by your theme.
+You can override this by specifying a fixed width (e.g., `"300px"`) or a percentage (e.g., `"50%"`).
 - **SOAP-Based Data Retrieval:**
   - Retrieves fill level, quantity remaining, consumption rate, last reading timestamp, and expected empty (run‑out) date for each tank.
 - **Conditional UI Display:**